adammathes/chirpetter/README.md

 This is mostly a proof of concept, the code here is trivial, I just wanted to play around with Go a bit.

-This will email you all the tweets posted since the last run.
+The idea is to email yourself all the tweets posted since the last run.
 It also helpfully pulls out any non-twitter/social media links to the top and fetches their title.

 ## how?

 I should probably distribute binaries for this but that is left as an exercise for the reader.

-Alternatively, the shell script old version of this is included in this repo (old_twitter_to_mail.sh)
+Alternatively, the shell script old version of this is included in this repo -- old_twitter_to_mail.sh -- should more or less work after you install the t command line utility and have a working mail command

    1. Install go https://golang.org
    2. git clone https://github.com/adammathes/chirpetter.git